-Allow me to introduce you to two hypothetical characters on the extreme ends of a spectrum: Extreme Mean and Means Well.
+Allow me to introduce you to two hypothetical characters on the extreme ends of the food police spectrum: Extreme Mean and Means Well.

 Extreme Mean is someone who’s being intentionally mean.
 They know it’s mean, you know it’s mean, everybody knows they’re mean.
 They don’t try to hide it.
 They might think it’s funny.
 But it’s definitely not “all in good fun.”

 Means Well is someone who’s well-intentioned but doesn’t know how to help well.
 And by this I mean they actually care about you and want your best.

 (Remember, we’re talking about extremes here.
 There’s a mix of both in the real world)

 Because this is such a big topic, with many possible scenarios, we’re talking about two extreme examples so you can put together a strategy that works for you in any situation that falls between them.

 Please know that a perfectly acceptable strategy could be to not engage (more on this later).
 You’re not obligated to pick the perfect response every time, or respond at all.
 Sometimes it doesn’t feel safe, sometimes it doesn’t feel good, sometimes we just don’t have the energy or desire.
 Those are okay to experience and acknowledge.

 In this article, we’re going to walk through nine ways to respond to inappropriate comments, and at the end there’s a printable resource for more specific ways to respond (with some conversation scripts).

 The Difference between Extreme Mean and Means Well

 Sometimes the Extreme Mean sounds like Means Well, but they’re not the same.
 When Extreme Mean says “Oh, I was just trying to tell you to be healthy because I care about you,” they don’t mean they care about you, they want to cover up or excuse their comment as “concern.”